Tongue tie is a condition that you’re born with.

 That’s where a speech therapist comes in.

-The sooner you’re able to bring your child in to get assessed if you hear that they might be developing a speech impediment after their tongue tie has been resolved, the better.
+If you hear that your child might be developing a speech impediment after their tongue tie has been surgically resolved, the sooner you get the assessed the better.

 It will take some retraining, but your child should have a full range of speech and forget those prior bad habits with time.

-Book Your Appointment With Sol Speech & Language Therapy Today
+Book Your Appointment With Sol Speech And Language Therapy Today

 As you can see, tongue tie can be a challenging condition if not addressed right away.